Hero Cruz: Fictional character biography

 For a time, Hero is the companion of the long-lived sentient canine Rex the Wonder Dog, whom he implies had been found in some sort of metal container.

-Near the end of the Ravers series, Sparx began to lose her powers, and in frustration told Hero that she not only didn't want to be his friend any more, but what he was doing was "not natural" and "wrong".
-Hero has since been in a relationship with the alien Leander and has decided to keep tabs on everyone else in "The Rave".
+Near the end of the Ravers series, Sparx began to lose her powers, and in frustration told Hero that she did not want to be his friend any more and that what he was doing was "not natural" and "wrong".
+Hero has since been in a relationship with the alien Leander and has decided to keep tabs on everyone else in the Rave.

 Hero was also an associate of Titans L.A. in The Titans.

 Powers and abilities

 The H-Dial (Hero Dial) gives Hero the ability to turn into any of a number of superheroes.
 The extent of this power is unknown, yet it appears to utilize hypertime.
 Among the hero forms he has used are: